robdevops/finbot/README.md

 ```

 ### Watchlist
-Tracks stocks which are not in your Sharesight portfolio(s).
+Tracks securities which are not in your Sharesight holdings.
 Use the Yahoo!
 Finance ticker format.
 Example:
 ```
 watchlist = "RMBS STEM ZS SYR.AX 2454.TW"
 ```